First prepublication review is in. It is a Starred review from Kirkus Reviews

 A pitch-perfect balance of nuanced reflection and dire warning.”

-On October 6, 2020, my new book, STRONGMAN: The Rise of Five Dictators and the Fall of Democracy, will be published Preorder the hardcover and e-book from Holt Books.
-An audiobook edition will be released by Penguin Random House at the same time.
+STRONGMAN: The Rise of Five Dictators and the Fall of Democracy, will be published on October 6, 2020.
+Preorder the hardcover and e-book from Holt Books.
+An audiobook will be released by Penguin Random House.

 In it, I recount the story of the rise to power of five of the most deadly dictators of the 20th century — Mussolini, Hitler, Stalin, Mao Zedong, and Saddam Hussein.